Oxford Shirts Defined - What is An Oxford Shirt Vs Dress Shirt

 Oxford Shirts

-While Oxford shirts are not the same as dress shirts, they are still quite sartorial.
+While Oxford shirts are not the same as dress shirts, they are still quite fashionable.
 These are fashion staples in every sporty man’s wardrobe.
 These shirts are guaranteed to remain in fashion no matter how trends change, holding their own alongside white tee shirts, perfectly tailored suits, and that perfect denim for your body.

 What is an Oxford Shirt?

-First of all, Oxford is a type of cloth that was created in Scottish Fabric mills.
-It has a heavier and rougher weave than most traditional dress shirt cloths - some refer to it as a basket weave.
 Oxford cloth tends to be stiff and hold up their form, while still being more formal than flannels.
 Oxford shirts tend to be very versatile and can be dressed with chinos for a professional, casual look, or even with a suit jacket and jeans.
 They can work for nearly any situation and can be worn for a number of dress codes.

 While the Oxford shirt's origins were among polo players, who needed buttons or pins on their shirt collar flaps to prevent obstruction while riding, the shirt is not actually named after the English city.
 In fact, Oxford is a specific type of woven fabric, and Oxford shirts are made exclusively from this thick cloth.